Corne173/IoT_Energy_Logger/Google Cloud Function/README.md

       - Timeout : 30s
       - Runtime service account : Select the one you created when you got the credentials json file.
-      - Autoscalling - Max number of instances : 3
+      - Autoscaling - Max number of instances : 3- you may need to add more if you're posting frequency is higher than the default (5s)
     - Code
       - Runtime: Python 3.7
       - Source code: Inline Editor